ajitgoel/Notes/InterviewQuestions/DesignPatterns/Notes.md

     {
         this.legacyRobot.GoFront(noOfSteps);
     }
-   ==//The legacy robot can go back by turning right by 180 degrees then going front by the number of steps requested by the client then turning right by 180 //degrees to be facing from where the robot started from.==
+   ==The legacy robot can go back by turning right by 180 degrees then going front by the number of steps requested by the client then turning right by 180 degrees to be facing from where the robot started from.==
     public void GoBack(int noOfSteps)
     {
         ==this.legacyRobot.TurnRight(180);